- Email Address

 - Coordinator of postgraduate research students in History

-- Catalyst for the Scottish Graduate School for Arts and Humanities (SGSAH) for History at the University of Aberdeen
+- Member of the Knowledge Exchange Hub Citizenship, Culture and Ethics of the Scottish Graduate School for Arts and Humanities (SGSAH) for the University of Aberdeen (PhD training programme)

 - Final Year Undergraduate Dissertation Supervision

 - MLitt and PhD supervisions

 - Coordination of the annual training weekend at the Burn in Edzell for postgraduate students

 Page 1 of 4 Results 1 to 10 of 39

 The "Common Good" and Urban Crisis Management in Early Modern East-Central Europe: The Examples of Danzig and SlutskDefining the Identity of the Younger Europe.
 Hanusiewicz-Lavallee, M. (ed.). first edition.
 Brill, pp. 48-68, 22 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 “Germański Heros.: Czy Kopernik był Niemcem?”Polityka, pp. 41-43Contributions to Specialist Publications: Articles